Cranberry Sauce: Place

 prevent the surface from cracking as it cools).

-covering with plastic wrap and refrigerating.
-This cheesecake tastes best
+plastic wrap and refrigerating.
+This cheesecake tastes best after being

-after being refrigerated at least eight hours or overnight.
-Serves about 12-14 people.
+refrigerated at least eight hours or preferably overnight.
+The cheesecake can be